 Key Licensing Restrictions in Los Angeles

-Keep in mind, businesses would still need to be approved by local agencies, such as the city of Los Angeles, to apply for state licenses when they’re available in 2018.
+Keep in mind, businesses would still need to be approved by local agencies, such as the city of Los Angeles, to apply for state licenses.

 What’s Next in Los Angeles?

 While these new regulations are intended to make it easier to penalize businesses that are operating illegally with harsh fines and/or jail time, they’re also limiting competition.
 Any time you limit competition, problems will arise in the marketplace.
-We’ll have to wait and see if the mayor approves the regulations and if so, what happens in Los Angeles.
-However, the massive size of the market guarantees this is a story a lot of people will be watching closely.
+Already stories of licensing delays and dissatisfied business owners are circulating.
+With the massive size of the Los Angeles market, it’s guaranteed that this is a story a lot of people will be watching closely in the coming months.

 Originally published 12/17/2017.
 Updated 3/23/18.